 You will be responsible for arranging your own transport to and from the workplace.

-Please see this list of items that you will need to bring with you to complete your chosen course.
+In the VET Delivered to Secondary Students Course Guide, under each course, you will find the items that you will need to bring with you to complete your chosen course.

 You are not required to wear your school uniform when on campus but you are expected to dress appropriately.